Todd J. Lewis, O.D.

 Dr. Smith is a Utah native and was born in Salt Lake City and lived the first 12 years of his life just north in Centerville.
 His family then moved to Allen, Texas (north of Dallas) where he lived for 2.5 years.
 Then he and his family moved to Meridian, Idaho (suburb of Boise) where he attended and graduated from Eagle High School.
 Dr. Smith attended one year of Brigham Young University before leaving for a two year LDS Church mission in Houston, Texas.
 Dr. Smith became fluent in Spanish when he lived in Texas and continues to use it daily.

 Shortly after returning from his mission, he married his High School sweetheart, Katie.
 He attended BYU to complete his degree in Public Health.
 He then applied to optometry school and was given a scholarship to the Southern College of Optometry in Memphis, Tennessee.
 Dr. Smith graduated from SCO Summa Cum Laude, top of his class, and received awards for his clinical skills.
-Dr. Smith currently lives with his wife and two daughters (Blakely, 5 and Emery, 2) in Spanish Fork and enjoys spending as much time outside as he can.
+Dr. Smith currently lives with his wife and two daughters (Blakely, 8 and Emery, 5) in Lehi and enjoys spending as much time outside as he can.

 Dr. Smith received further clinical training from the Salt Lake City Veteran’s Hospital where he learned to treat various ocular eye diseases.
 In addition to his work at the hospital, he received clinical training from Family Eyecare Specialists in a suburb of Boise, Idaho where he specialized in pediatric eye care, specialty contact lenses, and routine eye care.